 Leonardo joined Watsi on March 16th, 2015.
 One year ago, Leonardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Leonardo's most recent donation traveled 5,700 miles to support Vorn, a 56-year-old farmer from Cambodia, to fund shoulder surgery so he can use his arm again.
+Leonardo's most recent donation traveled 5,700 miles to support Chhang, a young construction worker from Cambodia, to fund a fracture repair to he can walk and work again.

 Leonardo has funded healthcare for 82 patients in 11 countries.